Skip to content

 Personalization beyond a first name requires data.
 The most actionable data from a webinar comes from attendance behavior: who attended, who asked questions, who clicked on links in the chat, and who dropped off early.

 Most webinar platforms export attendee data as a CSV.
-The challenge is turning it into segmented email sends without manual work for every attendee.
+The challenge is turning it into segmented sends without rewriting every template by hand.

 SegmentBehaviorMessage focus